asifdxtreme/Docs/Saga-Dashboard.md

 #### Transactions List
 ![Transaction](/Transactions.png)

-NOTE: Currently I have not considered the Sign ON process, this can be done in later phase if the there is some Single SignON process supported by ServiceComb.
+NOTE: Currently I have not considered the Sign ON process, this can be done in later phase if the there is some Single SignON mechanism supported by ServiceComb.